 Having weighted keys is a huge plus for this price range.
 A lot of options don’t offer the weighted keys, so this is something that Casio stepped the bar up on.

 I would say that this would make a great kids piano if you can afford it.
 I often urge students to go for digital pianos over traditional keyboards as I do believe they’ll get more out of them.

 In short, a digital piano is meant to emulate an acoustic piano to the best of its ability.
 Good digital pianos do this well in the sound department and the feel department.

 Good digital pianos will have nice key-action, great sampled piano sounds, nice speakers, and a durable build.

 With this being said, do I believe that the Casio CDP S100 meets this criterion?

 Yes, I actually do.
 I believe this is at the lower end of digital pianos that I would recommend, however, that’s what its intentions are.

 My thoughts on the Casio CPD S100 is that it is a good look at a portable digital piano.
 There aren’t a ton of portable options with 88 keys due to the weight, but this is one of them.
 You sacrifice a little bit in the sound department, but that is to be expected when paying such a small price.

 I would recommend checking out my post on Yamaha keyboards that I recently did.
-I think they make some great keyboards for beginners that you might want to look into.
+I think they make some great digital pianos for beginners that you might want to look into.